timescale/tobs/chart/docs/upgrades.md

 # Upgrading tobs using helm (without tobs CLI)

+The following steps are necessary if using helm without the tobs CLI.
+The tobs CLI will handle these upgrade tasks automatically for you.

 Firstly upgrade the helm repo to pull the latest available tobs helm chart.
 We always recommend to upgrading latest tobs stack available.
 ```
 helm repo update